loanMaster/polkatax/README.md

 The current implementation uses coingecko, however without API key.
 The reason are the relatively high costs of purchasing a coingecko API key.
-The consequence is that you might encounter errors with code 429 from coingecko if too many requests are many, especially when you just started the application.
+The consequence is that you might encounter errors with code 429 from coingecko if too many requests are made, especially when you just started the application.